- Linear :

-- Linear skull fracture: More common injury in children than adults.
-It is a simple break in the skull that is straight.
-It may be caused by a car accident or fall.
+Linear skull fractures are more common in children than adults.
+This type of skull fracture is a simple break or crack in the skull that is straight.
+Linear skull fractures can be caused by a car accident or fall.

-- Depressed skull fractures: May occur from a forceful impact by a blunt object that causes “dents” in the skull bone.
-Depressed skull fractures that are between 1/4-1/2 inch (a skull’s thickness) will often require surgery to elevate the bone and check the brain for possible damage from the force.
+Depressed skull fracture occur from a forceful impact by a blunt object that causes “dents” in the skull bone.
+This break will often require surgery to elevate the bone.